springernature/vpat/README.md

 >
 >**New documents in this repository should conform to the latest version (2.5 Rev) using the [template provided](https://github.com/springernature/vpat/blob/master/base-template.md). **

-### VPAT&reg; Version 2.5 (November 2023)
+### VPAT&reg; Version 2.5 Rev (June 2025)

-VPAT verson 2.5 has been updated to incorporate the [Web Content Accessibility Guidelines 2.2](https://www.w3.org/TR/WCAG22/) (WCAG 2.2) published in October 2023.
+VPAT version 2.5 Rev has been updated to clarify instructions and correct references to clauses in the European standard EN 301 549.

 It includes the following standards/guidelines: